-Set the bar high!
-We want to make sure that children who are deaf or hard of hearing are able to understand and use humor alongside their hearing peers.
+Here are four ways to ensure that children who are deaf or hard of hearing are developing humor just like their hearing friends.

-Comedy class Can you teach comedy from the cradle?
+Comedy Class Can you teach comedy from the cradle?
 To some extent!
 Often parents with a good sense of humor raise kids with a good sense of humor.
 The more funny situations a baby is exposed to, the better his sense of humor.
-Check out this downloadable resource with songs, books and activities to promote your baby’s developing sense of humor.
-DOWNLOAD NOW
+Dig deeper and download our helpful handout on comedy for more songs, books, and activities to promote your baby’s developing sense of humor.

 BIG NEWS!
 We’re honored to share that the Web Marketing Association has recognized Hearing First with...